 How to Fix OnePlus 6T Bluetooth Problems

 We’re mainly seeing car audio, car stereo, or Android Auto complaints in terms of Bluetooth, and that happens with most phones.
+Sadly, this is still an issue here in 2020.

 The biggest complaint is Bluetooth in cars, where the phone simply won’t connect.
 For starters, the OnePlus 6T connects but the phone icon is greyed out.
 If so, turn off HD calling in settings, as a few users claim that fixed the problem.
 Another idea is to simply reboot your device, or restart your car and stereo.
 Bluetooth is always a little tricky, so try to forget all pairings and start over and see if it goes away.